bcss/RentACar-Contract/TESTING_GUIDE.md

-# MARMAR Rental Car Contract Management System - Testing Guide
+# RCCMS Rental Car Contract Management System - Testing Guide

 ## Document Purpose
 This guide is designed for testers with no prior knowledge of the MARMAR rental car contract management system.
 It provides detailed, step-by-step instructions to test all features comprehensively.